The Anode Rod is Your Water Heater’s Secret Weapon

 Running out of hot water during your shower is just about everyone’s least favorite experience to the regular morning routine.
 Now, what if that hot water started coming out a dark brown, rusty color?
 That has the potential to become drastically more problematic.

-Rusty, brown water can be a warning that your water heater is rusting from the inside out.
-An even bigger problem could be lurking right around the corner: the water heater could burst.
-There’s a simple way to save yourself a lot of anxiety and expense… and that’s replacing your anode rod.
+After you’re done being angry and disgusted at your ruined shower, it’s time to take a look at your water heater.
+That rusty, brown water can be a warning that your water heater is rusting from the inside out.
+An even greater imposition could be lurking around the corner, should the water heater burst.

-- Signs of corrosion on the anode rod?
-It needs to be replaced.
-There are ways to do this yourself, however, a variety of tools are required and a knowledge of water heaters is recommended.
-Applewood Plumbing can send a plumber your water to check this out in just a few short minutes!
+- Inspect your anode rod annually for signs of corrosion.
+There are ways to do this yourself however a variety of tools are needed and knowledge of water heaters is recommended.
+Applewood Plumbing Heating & Electric can send a plumber your way to check it out in just a few short minutes.